 Research

-Chair members’ research covers a wide range of philosophical topics: from epistemology to political philosophy, from moral philosophy and ethics to the philosophy of perception.
-Central concepts that figure in our work are the different forms that action takes (individual, collective, institutional), the intentionality of action, and normativity.
+Chair members’ research covered a wide range of philosophical topics: from epistemology to political philosophy, from moral philosophy and ethics to the philosophy of perception.
+Central concepts that figured in our work were the different forms that action takes (individual, collective, institutional), the intentionality of action, and normativity.